vincentndo/CS_286A_-_Introduction_to_Database_Systems/hw4/README.md

 #### 2.1.3 Optimal Plan Selection

 Your final task is to write the outermost driver method of the optimizer, `QueryPlan#executeOptimal`.
 This method should invoke the various passes of the Selinger dynamic programming algorithm, and in the end return the optimal plan for the full set of tables.
 You first have to first find the optimal single table access plan for all the individual tables that you want to join, and then recursively use `QueryPlan#minCostJoins` to find the best joins between tables until all tables have been joined together.
 Finally, you have to add the remaining groupBy and project operators that are part of the query but have not been added to the query plan so far.
 After implementing all the methods up to this point, you should be passing all of the tests in `TestOptimizationJoins` and `TestBasicQuery`.

-### Part 3 (Extra Credit) Interesting Orders

-For extra credit of 10% of the grade of this homework, you have to complete the method `QueryPlan#findInterestingOrders`.
-Interesting orders are single table index scan plans that are sub-optimal in accessing individual tables in Pass 0, but might improve our cost efficiency in the overall query plan due to join conditions or groupBy operators.
-If you are unfamiliar with interesting orders, you should review lecture slides before getting started on this.

-The method that you have to write takes in a map of table names and their optimal single access join operators.
-Your task is to find all the possible interesting orders for each table and return them in a map with key - table name which has interesting order(s) and value - list of column names which are interesting orders of the table.
-You can refer to `QueryPlan#getAllIndexColumns` to get all the indices that the table has.
-To check if your implementation is correct, run `TestInterestingOrders` to see if you pass all the tests.

 ### Part 4 Submitting the Assignment